*Please note that this information is constantly changing. Please check the individual websites for updated information.*

-Discovery Co-op offers classes for students in grades k-8.
-They meet on Wednesdays from 9:30-2 at First Cumberland Presbyterian Church.
+Discovery Co-op offers classes for students in grades kindergarten through eighth grade.
+They meet on Wednesdays from 9:30am to 2:00pm at First Cumberland Presbyterian Church.

 Edge is a Christian homeschool cooperative that meets on Tuesdays at Seymour Heights Christian Church.

-Freedom Home Educators meets on Mondays from 8:30am-3pm at the Farragut Church of Christ.
-Classes are offered for preschool-12th grade.
+Freedom Home Educators meets on Mondays from 8:30am to 3:00pm at the Farragut Church of Christ.
+Classes are offered for preschool to 12th grade.

 Friday U at Oak Grove offers a variety of enrichment courses on Friday afternoons.

-Holston Co-op meets on Wednesdays from 10am-4pm for preschool-12th grade.
+Holston Co-op meets on Wednesdays from 10:00am to 4:00pm for preschool through 12th grade.

 Master’s Monday offers classes for middle and high school students on Mondays at West Park Baptist Church.

-Students in grades TK-8 attend Oak Grove co-op every other day (M/W or T/R) with the option of Friday mornings and Friday U afternoon enrichment.
+Students in grades TK-8 attend Oak Grove co-op every other day (Monday/Wednesday or Tuesday/Thursday) with the option of Friday mornings and Friday U afternoon enrichment.
 All students follow a syllabus at school and at home with flexibility for further enrichment.

-In addition to offering an umbrella program, Paideia Academy offers students in grades k-3 a “university schedule” option in which they attend school three days per week and complete work at home on the other days.
+In addition to offering an umbrella program, Paideia Academy offers students in grades kindergarten through third grade a “university schedule” option in which they attend school three days per week and complete work at home on the other days.

 Quest Academy strives to offer “the best from traditional public school educational experience and combine it with the advantages of home educating.”
 They meet on Tuesdays in Lenoir City.